 The selection committee will also strive to choose courses from a cross-section of disciplines.

-Twenty-eight faculty representing all colleges were selected to participate in the Interactive Learning Space Initiative for AY 2012-2013.
-They will serve as mentors for the AY 2013-2014 cohort.
+Sixteen faculty representing four colleges were selected to join the Interactive Learning Space Initiative for AY 2016-2017 (Cohort 5).
+They, along with Cohorts 1, 2, 3, and 4, will serve as mentors for the AY 2017-2018 cohort (Cohort 6).